tuell/toptrumps/README.md

 This contains the basic elements of the game, such as card templates, containers for hud elements and the container for the summary.

 ### index.css
-This stylesheets controls the look and feel of the game.
+This stylesheet controls the look and feel of the game.

 ### index.js
 This code controls the actual game.
 Also the data for the cards are loaded here.

 #### How to prepare the data
-The data need to be defined as variables in the index.js.
+The data are defined as variables in the index.js.
 This is what you need:

 **data_header**: Array of the different categories, the first entry should be the type of card.
 Example:
 ```
 var data_header = ["Country", "Population", "Area", "Density",
                    "Growth", "Unemployment", "Life expectancy"];
 ```

 **summary_header**: Shortened description of the categories, insert conditional hyphenation with `&shy;`.
 Example:
 ```
 var summary_header = ["", "Popu&shy;lation", "Area", "Den&shy;sity",
                       "Growth", "Unem&shy;ploy&shy;ment", "Life ex&shy;pectancy"];
 ```

 **data_suffix**: Suffix if necessary.
 First entry needs to be empty.
 Example: